-- Support a transition to a mileage-based user fee funding mechanism as a replacement to federal gas taxes to provide sustainable funding to meet our nation's transportation infrastructure needs and maintain system management, preservation and resilience.
+- 1. Support increased federal funding to provide stable investments into the national infrastructure and transportation system. - 2.
+Expand eligibility for any planning grant programs to include MPOs as eligible recipients. - 3.
+Support incentive funding to reward self-help jurisdictions.
+This model recognizes that self-help jurisdictions take risks and make significant local investments while leveraging federal dollars to deliver transportation improvements. - 4.
+Support efforts to increase planning funds that help state and regional governments address impacts associated with climate change, with the goal of making our infrastructure more resilient. - 5.
+Support a transition to a mileage-based user fee funding mechanism as a replacement to federal gas taxes to provide sustainable funding to meet our nation's transportation infrastructure needs and maintain system management, preservation, and resilience.
 Support measures that protect privacy, promote equity, and guarantee return-to-source.
-Support modest increases to the federal gasoline taxes to maintain purchasing power. - 2.
-Support sustainable solutions that restore the long-term solvency of the Highway Trust Fund, including expanding tolling options on the interstate highway system and providing support for states willing to research and/or pilot innovative revenue programs. - 3.
-Support innovative financing tools and expand the Transportation Infrastructure Finance and Innovation Act (TIFIA) program. - 4.
-Support dedicated funding for Transportation Demand Management (TDM) programs and strategies. - 5.
-Support increased investment in the Transportation Alternatives Program (TAP), which is a key funding source for the state's Active Transportation Program (ATP) program.
+Before a transition period, support adjustments to the federal gasoline taxes to maintain purchasing power. - 6.
+Support sustainable solutions that restore the long-term solvency of the Highway Trust Fund, including expanding tolling options on the interstate highway system and providing support for states willing to research and/or pilot innovative revenue programs. - 7.
+Support innovative financing tools and expand the Transportation Infrastructure Finance and Innovation Act (TIFIA) program. - 8.
+Support dedicated funding for transportation demand management (TDM) programs and strategies. - 9.
+Support increased investment in the Transportation Alternatives Program (TAP), which is a key funding source for the state's Active Transportation Program (ATP).